Kapil1917T/Task_08_Bias_Detection/analysis/model_bias_summary.md

 **Key limitations**

-- **n = 1 sample per condition.** We only collected one response per model per prompt; the research task spec recommends 3–5 to average out randomness.
+- **n = 1 sample per condition.** I only collected one response per model per prompt; the research task spec recommends 3–5 to average out randomness.
-- **Qualitative only.** We haven’t yet run sentiment analysis, keyword counts, or statistical tests across conditions.
+- **Qualitative only.** I haven’t yet run sentiment analysis, keyword counts, or statistical tests across conditions.
-- **Single sport, narrow context.** All prompts use women’s lacrosse stats; we can’t generalize to other sports, contexts, or demographics.
+- **Single sport, narrow context.** All prompts use women’s lacrosse stats; I can’t generalize to other sports, contexts, or demographics.
 - **Real names present.** For the final public repo / report we’ll want to at least anonymize names (e.g., “Player A”) per the assignment guidelines.

 **Suggested next steps (for analysis/ & REPORT.md)**